mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 zfs snapshot pool1/diary-entries@2022-07-06
 ```

-And now I'll create an incremental backup relative to the `2022-07-05` snapshot:
+Finally, I'll create an incremental backup relative to the `2022-07-05` snapshot using the `-i` flag to specify the base snapshot:

 ```bash
 zfs send \